 ‘Then you’ll be more careful next time you want to curse someone, won’t you?
 You can’t come visit me if they lock you up in Azkaban, Harry.’

-He pressed his lips to hers, slipping a hand onto the back of her neck to keep her against him.
+He pressed his lips to hers, slipping a hand up to the back of her neck.
 ‘I was afraid that you wouldn’t understand,’ he murmured.

 ‘Do you think I’m so different?’
 She cupped his face between her palms.
 ‘Gabby is the one who believes in things like this.
 I gave up a long time ago.
 Until you.’
 Fleur pouted.
 ‘And now look at me, planning the rest of my life with some English boy.’